Siphalor/wandering-collector/README.md

 Whenever a player dropped item despawns/gets destroyed, the stacks get internally added to a list and have a chance to show up next time when trading with a Wandering Trader.

-Of course, you can legitimately trade your items back only one ;)
+Of course, you can legitimately trade your items back only once ;)